swaminator/aws-cdk-amplify-with-waf/README.md

+# Update: Amplify Hosting now supports a native WAF integration

+Amplify Hosting now supports a native WAF integration.
+Get started [here](https://aws.amazon.com/blogs/mobile/aws-amplify-hosting-adds-web-application-firewall-protection-public-preview/).

-# Enable WAF for Amplify Hosted web applications
+## Enable WAF for Amplify Hosted web applications

 Many AWS Amplify Web Applications do not have a firewall attached at all, simply because the integration with AWS WAF does not exist natively.